Navin9820/Clinic-Calendar-App/README.md

-# Clinic Staff Appointemnt Calendar Application - A React & Vite Scheduling Application
+# Clinic Staff Appointemnt Calendar Application
 # Introduction

 An interactive and responsive calendar application designed for clinic staff to manage patient appointments.
 Built with a modern tech stack including React, Vite, TypeScript, and Tailwind CSS, this project provides a clean, fast, and intuitive user interface.